-I have now successfully taught over 100 students, ranging in ages from 5 years to adults.
-Each dyslexic person that I meet teaches me more about dyslexia, its positives and negatives.
+I have now successfully taught and assessed over 500 students, ranging in age from 5 years to adults.
+Each dyslexic person that I meet teaches me more about dyslexia, its positives and possibilities.
 I’m constantly reviewing and evolving my teaching styles and resources to suit the ways in which they learn.

 My research into dyslexia is ongoing, as I find the subject fascinating, and I’m continuing my studies and am currently designing an online programme called ‘Decoding Dyslexia.
 This is designed to support parents and their amazing dyslexic children aged 5-12 years to discover all the possibilities that dyslexia brings and how to best support any difficulties.